Montagu's harrier: Conservation issues

 In western Europe, an estimated 70% of breeding pairs nest in agricultural farmlands, especially cereal crops.
-This makes the Montagu's harrier a very vulnerable species, and very dependent on nest protection.
+This makes Montagu's harrier a very vulnerable species, and very dependent on nest protection.
 Bird protection non-governmental organizations participate in their protection, in collaboration with concerned landowners.
 Once a nest is spotted in a field, it can be safeguarded either by relocating it to a safer area or by creating a protected space which will not be harvested.
 In France and in the Iberian Peninsula, an average 60% of nestlings are saved by these kinds of measures.